vestalux/sljekyll/_events/ipswich-2017-02-02-harry-potter.md

 breadcrumb: y
 ---

 Join us at Ipswich County Library for a night at Hogwarts!
+Take part in a sorting ceremony, test your spell casting spells with Professor Hooch, take part in a potions class and choose a new subject with a new professor.

-Celebrate all things Harry Potter and take part in a potions class, hunt the fantastic beasts, and battle with spell casting.
-We will have a magical quiz and if you come dressed as a character you’re in for a chance to win a prize!
+There will also be a treasure hunt, and Professor Snape will be hosting a magical quiz.

+If you come dressed as a character you’re in for a chance to win a prize!

 Best suited for ages 5+ with all children accompanied by an adult (accompanying adult comes free).
 Buy your tickets at the library.